ToshioCP/Gtk4-tutorial/README.md

 This tutorial is under development and unstable.
 Even though the codes of the examples have been tested on GTK version 4.0, bugs may still exist.
 If you find any bugs, errors or mistakes in the tutorial and C examples, please let me know.
-You can post it to [github issues](https://github.com/ToshioCP/Gtk4-tutorial/issues).
+You can post it to [GitHub issues](https://github.com/ToshioCP/Gtk4-tutorial/issues).
 You can also post corrected files as a commit to [pull request](https://github.com/ToshioCP/Gtk4-tutorial/pulls).
 When you make corrections, correct the source files, which are under the 'src' directory, then run `rake` to create to create the output file.
 The GFM files under the 'gfm' directory are automatically updated.